fleetdm/fleet/docs/Using-Fleet/Orbit.md

  Users will need administrative permissions on the host to access these log destinations.
 #### Debug

-You can use the `--debug` option in `fleetctl package` to generate installers in "debug mode".
-Such mode increases the verbosity of logging for orbit and osqueryd (log DEBUG level).
+You can use the `--debug` option in `fleetctl package` to generate installers in "debug mode."
+This mode increases the verbosity of logging for orbit and osqueryd (log DEBUG level).

 ### Uninstall
 #### Windows